Bumzeal/My_Python_Documentation/README.md

 # My_Python_Documentation
 My python Documentation is a Repository that will expose you to All Task Solved by me using Python Program Language

-### LET'S WRITE SOME PYTHON FUNCTIONS
+###  PYTHON FUNCTIONS

-+ TASK 1 - FIND THE MAX OF THREE NUMBERS
++ TASK 1 - LET'S BUILD A FUNCTION THAT FINDS THE MAX OF THREE NUMBERS

 _Step 1.
 Create a DEF FUNCTION  called max_3_No and that takes parameter ( A,B,C)_